 Mayo.
-Since we are focusing to minimize time and ingredients required for making this recipe, we are making with store-bought mayo.
+Since we focus on minimizing the time and ingredients required for making this recipe, we are making it with store-bought mayo.
 As mayonnaise is universal, and you might have the stock already.
-It makes our work faster and provides the relief of spending our time on other works that really need our care,
+It makes our work faster and provides the relief of spending our time on other work that needs our care,

 Chili sauce.
 This compliments sriracha's original flavor, and the garlic and the mild vinegar add another dimension to the sauce.

 Sriracha sauce.
-Of course, this the basic ingredient.
-These are easily available, you can find them in the grocery store’s international aisle.
+Of course, this is the essential ingredient.
+These are readily available; you can find them in the grocery store's international aisle.

 Tomato Ketchup.
-Add zing to the sauce, use whatever you normally use them in the kitchen.
+Add zing to the sauce; use whatever you usually use in the kitchen.

 The recipe direction